I Got a Name

-I Got a Name is the fifth and final studio album and first posthumous release by American singer-songwriter Jim Croce, released on December 1, 1973.
+I Got a Name is the fifth and final studio album and first posthumous release by American singer-songwriter Jim Croce, released in December 1973.
 It features the ballad "I'll Have to Say I Love You in a Song", which reached number 9 on the US singles chart, and the ballad "Salon and Saloon", the last song Croce recorded in his lifetime.
 The song, which is noted for its sparse piano-only vocal backing, was written by his guitarist and friend Maury Muehleisen and was included on the album as a gift to the writer.

 This would be Croce's final album, as he died in a plane crash on September 20, 1973.

 "I Got a Name" was used as the theme for the films The Last American Hero and Invincible.
 It was a posthumous hit for Croce, reaching number 10 on the US singles chart.

 The album reached number 2 on the US charts behind his earlier album You Don't Mess Around with Jim in first place.